The DESI DR1 Peculiar Velocity Survey: global zero-point and $H_0$ constraints: Cosmological results

 \subsubsection{FP catalog systematics}

-\citet{DESI_DR1_FP} performed many internal validation tests.
+\citet{DESI_DR1_FP} performed many internal validation tests by propagating different data quality/selection cuts and parameter choices on the recovered FP relation.
 We propagate the effects of those tests with the largest impact on the recovered FP parameters as an upper-bound on the FP-catalog-based systematic uncertainty.
 All of these systematics relate to the different methods of eliminating spiral or non-elliptical galaxies from the sample.
-Specifically, these are requiring: the equivalent width (EW) of the H$\alpha$ emission line to be $<1$ \AA; the S\'{e}rsic index $n_s<4$; the axial ratio $b/a>0.5$; $r$-band magnitude $m_r<17$ mag.
+Specifically, these are requiring the equivalent width (EW) of the H$\alpha$ emission line to be $<1$ \AA; the S\'{e}rsic index $n_s<4$; the axial ratio $b/a>0.5$; and $r$-band magnitude $m_r<17$ mag.

 Also in this category are the improvements made to FP since EDR: the group correction and Gaussianization of the log-distance ratio uncertainties $\sigma_\eta$.
 As described in \citet{DESI_DR1_FP}, the detection of a correlation between $\eta$ and group richness is very strong, so this correction is essential and we do not consider it as a systematic.
 However, we do remove the Gaussianization of the log-distance ratio uncertainties as a systematic test.